Cutoff for mixtures of permuted Markov chains: reversible case: Approximation by nice paths: proof of Proposition

 \subsection{Expectation of nice paths}

-\begin{proof}[Proof of Lemma \ref{lem:mixing_annealed_G}] Let $\tau_{E'}$ be the hitting time of $E'$.
+\begin{proof}[Proof of Lemma \ref{lem:mixing_annealed_G}] By point (i) of Proposition \ref{prop:concentration_G} we can include the case where $\frN_{r,l_3}$ is empty in the $o_{\bP}(1)$ term.
+Otherwise let $\tau_{E'}$ be the hitting time of $E'$.
 By definition, a nice path requires that $\tau_{E'} \leq t-s$ and the first part $\frp_1$ of the path is the trajectory until $\tau_{E'}$.
 The second part of a nice path is the trajectory until hitting $F'$.
 Therefore by strong Markov's property, one can bound

-In each term of this sum, the first and third factor are $\cF_{r,l}$-measurable, so only the second factor gets averaged when taking conditional expectation.
-We claim this expectation satisfies
+In each term of this sum, the first and third factor are $\cF_{r,l_3}$-measurable, so only the second factor gets averaged when taking conditional expectation.
+We claim that this expectation satisfies